TangereJs/Semantic-UI-Docs/README.md

 You can then start your docs server (and generate docs) using:
 ```
-#run from inside docs folder that will now contain the compiled docs - windows users can then navigate to http://localhost:9778
+#run from inside docs folder that will now contain the compiled docs
+#windows users can then navigate to http://localhost:9778
-docpad run
+docpad run --silent
 ```

 To watch for changes from your ui folder to serve to your docs instance